+The Executive Board

-Ronny Pecik, Chief Executive Officer - Member of the Executive Board since 4 May 2020 - Appointed up to 3 May 2023 - Born in 1962 Ronny Pecik has served as Chief Executive Officer since 4 May 2020.
-In this function he is responsible for Group M&A and Capital Markets, Group Transactions, Group Development Office, Group Investor Relations and Compliance & Corporate Legal.
-Mr. Pecik serves, among others, as a managing director of IMBEA IMMOEAST Beteiligungsverwaltung GmbH (IMBEA), a material IMMOFINANZ subsidiary.
-Dietmar Reindl, Member of the Executive Board - Member of the Executive Board since 1 May 2014 - Appointed up to 30 April 2026 - Born in 1969 Dietmar Reindl has been with IMMOFINANZ in leading functions since 2012 and was appointed to the Executive Board in May 2014.
-He is responsible for the real estate portfolio (Business Unit Office and Business Unit Retail), Group Development Retail, Group Marketing & Brand Management, Group Corporate Communications & Public Relations and Group Human Resources.
+Dietmar Reindl, Member of the Executive Board

+- Member of the Executive Board since 1 May 2014

+- Appointed up to 30 April 2026

+- Born in 1969

+Dietmar Reindl has been with IMMOFINANZ in leading functions since 2012 and was appointed to the Executive Board in May 2014.
+He is responsible for the real estate portfolio (Business Unit Office and Business Unit Retail), Group Development, Group Marketing & Brand Management, Group Corporate Communications & Public Relations, Group ESG and Group People & Culture.
 Mr. Reindl also serves as a managing director of the material IMMOFINANZ subsidiary IMBEA.

-Stefan Schönauer, Member of the Executive Board - Member of the Executive Board since 11 March 2016 - Appointed up to 30 April 2026 - Born in 1979 Stefan Schönauer has worked with IMMOFINANZ in leading positions since the end of 2008 and was appointed Chief Financial Officer on 11 March 2016.
-He is responsible for Group Controlling & Country Finance, Group Finance, Group Business Support (Legal and Procurement), Group IT and Group Internal Audit as well as Group Risk & Process Management.
+Stefan Schönauer, Member of the Executive Board

+- Member of the Executive Board since 11 March 2016

+- Appointed up to 30 April 2026

+- Born in 1979

+Stefan Schönauer has worked with IMMOFINANZ in leading positions since the end of 2008 and was appointed Chief Financial Officer on 11 March 2016.
+He is responsible for Group Controlling & Country Finance, Group Finance & Tax, Group Legal, Group Frocurement & IT and Group Internal Audit as well as Group Risk & Process Management.
 Mr. Schönauer also serves as a managing director of the material IMMOFINANZ subsidiary IMBEA.
-Oliver Schumy Member of the Executive Board from 1 March 2015 to 18 March 2020 Born in 1971 Oliver Schumy resigned from the IMMOFINANZ Executive Board by mutual agreement as of 18 March 2020.
-His contract was terminated prematurely by mutual consent.
-His responsibilities were taken over during the period from 19 March 2020 to 3 May 2020 by Dietmar Reindl (Human Resources, Corporate Communications and Transactions) and Stefan Schönauer (Investor Relations, Legal and Compliance & Corporate Legal).
-The Supervisory Board